YangZhaoCICAMS/MANOC/README.md

 [3,]    0    0    0    2    0
 [4,]    0    0    0    2    0
 ```
-We can use the following code to select the MTD combination.
+We can use the following codes to select the MTD combination.
 ```rscript
 > rm(list=ls())
 >